Texas university offers course on Taylor Swift

-AUSTIN, Texas (KXAN) — Texas students will soon get a lesson on … Taylor Swift.
+AUSTIN, Texas — Texas students will soon get a lesson on … Taylor Swift.

-This semester, the University of Texas at Austin will offer a course looking into Swift’s expansive discography.
+This semester, the University of Texas at Austin will offer a course looking into Swift’s expansive discography, KXAN reports.
 Just ask any T. Swift fan, or “Swiftie,” and they’ll tell you her lyricism and songwriting is unmatched.
 Have you heard “All Too Well”?

 The course is being taught to undergraduates in the Liberal Arts Honors program by English professor Elizabeth Scala.